Published: October 15, 2015 • Last updated: May 1, 2022 at 22:31 pm

 Demystifying Interest Adjustments when closing a home

-Sometimes first time buyers are confused by an extra closing cost they maybe did not anticipate called an Interest Adjustment.
-A client asked me this question earlier in the week:
+Sometimes first-time buyers are confused by an extra closing cost they may not anticipate, called an Interest Adjustment.
+As a mortgage broker, clients ask me this sort of question all the time.

 “I wanted to know from when I need to start making my mortgage payments.
-Based on the schedule you had provided earlier, the payments have to be made from the 1st of November Correct?
-If that is the case, how come I won’t be paying starting October given that the closing happens on 28th of September.
-I am a little confused.
+Based on the schedule you provided earlier, the first mortgage payment has to be made on the 1st of June, Correct?
+If that is the case, how come my first payment date isn’t in May, given that the closing date happens on the 28th of April.
+I am a little confused by this period of time.
 Let me know when you have a moment.”

 Here is how I answered the question:

-“Unlike your rent or cell phone bill which you pay each month in advance, your mortgage payment is made after the fact.
-In other words, on November 01, you might make your payment for the month of October.
+“Unlike your rent or cell phone bill, which you pay each month in advance, your mortgage payment is made after the fact.
+In other words, on June 01, you might make your first mortgage payment for the month of May.”

-So what happens is you will prepay a few days’ interest on your closing date – it is called an interest adjustment (to address the stub period between closing on September 28th and October 01) and your lawyer should explain all that when you go into sign papers.”
+You will prepay a few days’ interest on your closing date – it is called an interest adjustment (to address the stub period between closing on April 28th and May 01).
+Your lawyer should explain all that when you go into sign papers.”

 How do interest adjustments work?

-When you close your purchase mid-month, you might have to prepay a few days’ interest on your closing date – it is called an interest adjustment, and it’s to address the stub period between closing date and the beginning of the next month.
+When your mortgage funds mid-month, you have to prepay a few days’ interest on your closing date – it is called an interest adjustment, and it’s to address the period of time between the closing date and the beginning of the following month.

-It depends on your specific lender and how they approach this interest adjustment date.
+It depends on your specific lender and how they approach this interest adjustment date (IAD).

 Some mortgage lenders will set your first payment exactly one month after your purchase completion date.
-In that case, the stars are aligned perfectly, and you can skip to the next section of this article.
-No Interest Adjustment for you.
+In that case, the stars align perfectly — no Interest Adjustment for you.

 Other lenders prefer to collect from you on the first day of the month.
-And in this case, unless your purchase date is also on the 1st, there will be a partial month’s interest your lawyer will collect from you, to adjust things until everything aligns perfectly.
+And in this case, unless your purchase date is also on the 1st, there will be a partial month’s interest your lawyer will collect from your bank account to adjust things until your payment period aligns perfectly.

 - All the Surprise Closing Costs You Need to Budget For